-24. Key Initiative: Developing workers' technological skills for 21st century work Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to Boosting business recovery and resilience against future shocks.
-EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
-Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
+24. Key Initiative: Developing workers' technological skills for 21st century work Key Initiative linkage to EAASR ☐ Creating an enabling environment for open, transparent, and competitive markets. ☐ Boosting business recovery and resilience against future shocks. ☐ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 This project focuses on developing workers' skills in four technological fields, including Electrical and Electronics Technology, Digital Technology, Manufacturing Automation Technology, and Automation and Robotics Technology.
-Key Initiative Competition Policy and Law linkage to: Core ☐ Competition Policy and Law ☐ Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Corporate Law and Governance Reforms, and/or Supplementary structural reforms Supporting ⊠ Supporting policies Policies This Desired since to assist and described a site has shill for 218 assets as all This Project aims to equip workers with suitable skills for 21st century work.
-Activities and Research and develop a technological training course Timelines 2.
-Bring together Ministry of Education, Office of the Vocational Education Commission, Universities, Public and Private training centers, Federation of Thai Industries, The Board of Trade of Thailand, Province council of Thai Industries, The Board of Trade of Thai Province, Career Organization, and Career Guild to analyze labor demand trends in industry and service market which includes the Unskilled, the Semi-skilled, the Skilled, and the Expert; as well as to analyze related workforce development plans and Economic and Social structure 3.
-Arrange technological training courses 4.
-Proceed trainings according to Skill Development Quality Assurance 2020 criteria 5.
-Record the outcome in a performance reporting system 6.
-Refer participants who completed the training to Department of Employment - Province Employment office to find job vacancies (If the participants wish for) 7.
-Address operation issues and evaluate the trainings Measures of 8.
-Duration October 2021 - August 2022 Ouglitative I abor productivity must increase no less than 35 percent progress Qualitative: Labor productivity must increase no less than 35 percent broëress Quantitative: More than 6,360 people are participating in the training program to acquire new skills and capabilities.
-APEC cross-fora alignment )
+Key Initiative linkage to: Core Structural Reforms, Supplementary Structural Reforms, and/or Supporting Policies □ Competition Policy and Law □ Strengthening Economic and Legal Infrastructure □ Ease of Doing Business □ Regulatory Reform □ Public Sector Governance □ Corporate Law and Governance □ Supplementary structural reforms ☑ Supporting policies This Project aims to equip workers with suitable skills for 21st century work.
+Activities and Timelines Research and develop a technological training course Bring together Ministry of Education, Office of the Vocational Education Commission, Universities, Public and Private training centers, Federation of Thai Industries, The Board of Trade of Thailand, Province council of Thai Industries, The Board of Trade of Thai Province, Career Organization, and Career Guild to analyze labor demand trends in industry and service market which includes the Unskilled, the Semi-skilled, the Skilled, and the Expert; as well as to analyze related workforce development plans and Economic and Social structure Arrange technological training courses Proceed trainings according to Skill Development Quality Assurance 2020 criteria Record the outcome in a performance reporting system Refer participants who completed the training to Department of Employment - Province Employment office to find job vacancies (If the participants wish for) Address operation issues and evaluate the trainings Duration October 2021 - August 2022 Measures of progress Qualitative: Labor productivity must increase no less than 35 percent Quantitative: More than 6,360 people are participating in the training program to acquire new skills and capabilities.
+APEC cross-fora alignment